microsoft/vcpkg/docs/maintainers/vcpkg_install_msbuild.md

 # vcpkg_install_msbuild

+**This function has been deprecated in favor of the vcpkg-msbuild port.**

 The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_install_msbuild.md).

 Build and install a msbuild-based project.
 This replaces `vcpkg_build_msbuild()`.